Rhaegar Targaryen, as depicted by Karla Ortiz in The World of Ice & Fire.

 |TV series||Season 7|

-Prince Rhaegar Targaryen was the eldest son of King Aerys II Targaryen and his sister-wife, Queen Rhaella.
+Prince Rhaegar Targaryen was the firstborn son of King Aerys II Targaryen and his sister-wife, Queen Rhaella.
 As heir-apparent, he was the Prince of Dragonstone and crown prince for the Iron Throne.
 Rhaegar was popular with the smallfolk during his lifetime, but he died in Robert's Rebellion which was triggered in part by his abduction of Lyanna Stark.
-He was slain in single combat by Robert Baratheon at the ruby ford during the Battle of the Trident.
+He was slain in single combat by Robert Baratheon at the ruby ford during the battle of the Trident.
+Rhaegar was the elder brother of the exiled last members of House Targaryen, Prince Viserys and Princess Daenerys.

 - 1 Appearance and Character